-7.4 Learning support
+7.3 Learning support

-- 7.4.1 If there are concerns that a pupil may have a learning difficulty but the circumstances are not such as to indicate an immediate formal assessment or a course of additional specialist teaching is required, the School may suggests that the pupil has some additional support to develop skills such as phonics, spelling, maths and handwriting. - 7.4.2 Learning support of this kind will be provided at no additional cost. - 7.4.3 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs.
+- 7.3.1 If there are concerns that a pupil may have a learning difficulty but the circumstances are not such as to indicate an immediate formal assessment or a course of additional specialist teaching is required, the School may suggests that the pupil has some additional support to develop skills such as phonics, spelling, maths and handwriting. - 7.3.2 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs.

-7.5 External teaching
+7.4 External teaching

-7.5.1 Parents may opt for additional specialist teaching outside the School, provided that the Head Teacher is satisfied with your child's safety and travel arrangements and also that the additional specialist teaching is at times which fit in with the remainder of the curriculum, timetable and community life of the School.
+7.4.1 Parents may opt for additional specialist teaching outside the School, provided that the Head Teacher is satisfied with your child's safety and travel arrangements and also that the additional specialist teaching is at times which fit in with the remainder of the curriculum, timetable and community life of the School.

-7.6 Examinations
+7.5 Examinations

-- 7.6.1 Pupils who have been diagnosed as having a learning difficulty may be eligible for extra time and / or other "access arrangements" to complete internal examinations and public examinations. - 7.6.2 Parents are asked to liaise with their child's form teacher in good time with respect to this.
+- 7.5.1 Pupils who have been diagnosed as having a learning difficulty may be eligible for extra time and / or other "access arrangements" to complete internal examinations and public examinations. - 7.5.2 Parents are asked to liaise with their child's form teacher in good time with respect to this.

-7.7 Information sharing and parent involvement
+7.6 Information sharing and parent involvement

-- 7.7.1 Parents are asked to provide the School with a copy of any report or recommendations which have been made in relation to special educational needs at their child's previous school or elsewhere within the last 12 months.
-Confidential information of this kind will only be shared within the School on a "need to know" basis. - 7.7.2 The School will do all that is reasonable to report and consult with parents about their child's learning difficulties and to ensure that teachers are given any necessary information about a child's learning difficulties and that teaching practices are appropriate. - 7.7.3 Parents should notify the School immediately if their child's progress or behaviour causes concern so that the School can devise and agree a strategy with the parents. - 7.7.4 Parents bear the overall responsibility for taking decisions about the management of their child's learning difficulties.
+- 7.6.1 Parents are asked to provide the School with a copy of any report or recommendations which have been made in relation to special educational needs at their child's previous school or elsewhere within the last 12 months.
+Confidential information of this kind will only be shared within the School on a "need to know" basis. - 7.6.2 The School will do all that is reasonable to report and consult with parents about their child's learning difficulties and to ensure that teachers are given any necessary information about a child's learning difficulties and that teaching practices are appropriate. - 7.6.3 Parents should notify the School immediately if their child's progress or behaviour causes concern so that the School can devise and agree a strategy with the parents. - 7.6.4 Parents bear the overall responsibility for taking decisions about the management of their child's learning difficulties.
 A parent who would prefer to have a formal assessment instead of additional specialist teaching or learning support should make arrangements accordingly with the School or outside, as appropriate.
 In these circumstances parents must ensure that the School is given copies of all advice and reports received.

-7.8 Individual Education Plan
+7.7 Individual Education Plan

-- 7.8.1 The SENCO will ensure that an appropriate IEP is in place where required. - 7.8.2 The IEP will be prepared in consultation with the parents and, if appropriate, the pupil and will include: - (a) the adjustments, interventions and support required to meet the outcomes identified for the pupil; - (b) the expected impact on the pupil's progress, development or behaviour, as appropriate; and - (c) clear dates for review. - 7.8.3 In carrying out the review, the SENCO will consider: - (a) the effectiveness of the support and interventions and their impact on the pupil's progress;
+- 7.7.1 The SENCO will ensure that an appropriate IEP is in place where required. - 7.7.2 The IEP will be prepared in consultation with the parents and, if appropriate, the pupil and will include: - (a) the adjustments, interventions and support required to meet the outcomes identified for the pupil; - (b) the expected impact on the pupil's progress, development or behaviour, as appropriate; and - (c) clear dates for review. - 7.7.3 In carrying out the review, the SENCO will consider: - (a) the effectiveness of the support and interventions and their impact on the pupil's progress;